ynput/ayon-usd-resolver/README.md

   PYTHONPATH
 	- this is yet again a path for Usd that allows you to acces the python wrapper functons from the resolver from inside off Usd

+  AYONLOGGERLOGLVL
+  	- This Environment variable allows you to set the log level for the CppApi.
+		- INFO,ERROR,WARN,CRITICAL,OFF

+  AYONLOGGERFILELOGGING
+  	- This Environment variable allows you to enable or disable file login in CppApi.
+		- OFF,ON

+  AYONLOGGERFILEPOS
+  	- This Environment variable allows you to set a file path for the CppApi logging.
+		- /path/to or relPath

  ### Inside off Ayon you can use the Environment Field off your software versoin to define what resolver you want to use
  here is an excample how that might look
  ```